 In July 2011, after an extensive archaeological survey and review, the site was added to the New York State Archaeological Inventory as a “Bootleg Era Bunker Complex”, while the New York State Historic Preservation Office deemed it eligible for inclusion in the State and National Register of Historic places.
 Now, almost eighty years later, Dutch’s Spirits is building a new distillery in the footprint of the original bunkhouse site – the foundations of which are still being unearthed.

-Our aim: To become a self-sustaining farm operation and agritourism destination specializing in artisanal hand-made spirits.
-Our first products, produced locally in New York State, include Dutch’s Spirits Sugar Wash Moonshine, Dutch’s Spirits Peach Brandy, and Dutch‘s American Era Cocktail Bitters.
+Our aim: To become a self-sustaining farm operation and agritourism destination specializing in artisanal hand-made spirits and bitters.
 We welcome you to join us on our journey as we rebuild this historic site.